SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

    * Insights:
       1. Click **Actions** under the Insight's name.
       1. Select an option under **Insight Automation** to run an automation on the Insight.
-      1. Select an option under **Entity Automation** to run an automation on Entities on the Insight.
+      1. Select an option under **Entity Automation** to run an automation on Entities in the Insight.
       <br/><img src={useBaseUrl('img/cse/automations-insight-actions-menu.png')} alt="Actions menu on an Insight" width="300"/>
    * Entities:
       1. Click **Automations** under the Entity's name.